COVID-19 Impact on Selection Process

 How will the annual Finalist Interview Day be impacted by the pandemic and current restrictions?

-The Finalist Interview Day for the class of 2025 will be a virtual event scheduled for February 26th and 27th, 2021.
-We are tentatively planning that the Finalist Interview Day for the transfer class of 2024 will be held in-person on Saturday, April 24, 2021.
-We will update this website with further information as it is available
+The Finalist Interview Day for the Class of 2025 will be a virtual event scheduled for February 26th and 27th, 2021.
+The Finalist Interview Day for the Transfer Class of 2024 will be a virtual event scheduled for April 23rd and 24th, 2021.
+We will update this website with further information as it is available.

 Eligibility & Application Questions